 About

-Third Place Technologies is partnering with Future Arts, with the support of Cornish College of the Arts and Artist Trust, to organize a one-day symposium for the Pacific Northwest arts and technology community bringing together practitioners, educators, and community organizers working at the intersections of art, technology, and design.
+In 2025 Third Place Technologies partnered with Future Arts, with the support of Cornish College of the Arts and Artist Trust, to organize a one-day symposium for the Pacific Northwest arts and technology community bringing together practitioners, educators, and community organizers working at the intersections of art, technology, and design.

 Background